crisist/crisist/README.md

 ### Hi there 👋
+ 🔭 I’m currently working on ...
+ 🌱 I’m currently learning Information
+ 👯 I’m looking to collaborate on git
+ 🤔 I’m looking for help with
+ 💬 Ask me about anything
+ 📫 How to reach me: qq or tel
+ 😄 Pronouns: happy
+ ⚡ Fun fact: games of course
 <!--
 **crisist/crisist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.